 1. CHECK WITH THE VENUE

-See if the show is actually on the venue’s schedule or published calendar which will indicate that the producers has a signed contract with the venue.
+See if the show is actually on the venue’s schedule or published calendar which will indicate that the producers have a signed contract with the venue.
 If it’s not, chances are it’s not going to happen.

 2. GOOGLE THEM

-• Can you find the show when you search?
-Check reviews from both attendees, exhibitors and employees.
+Can you find the show when you search?
+Check reviews from both attendees, exhibitors, and employees.

 Great sites to check out: